music dictionary : As - As

 astioso(Italian) resentful, spiteful, rancorous

-astiquer(French) polish
+astiquer(French) to polish

 Asti spumante(Italian m.) a sparkling wine from Asti in the Piedmont region of Italy